The open air I sing, freedom, toleration,

 What virtue there is in the open air,

-Don’t be afraid of that—drink it in—it won’t hurt you—there is a curious virtue in it, to be found in nothing else.
+Don’t be afraid of that—drink it in—it won’t hurt you.

 Now I see the secret of the making of the best persons,